 Lapland is not full of cities and is an easy place to get away from the light pollution.
-We decided to take a snow mobile safari, in Ranua, to go hunting for the Northern Lights.
+We decided to take husky safari, in Ranua, to go hunting for the Northern Lights.

-We were given a brief lesson on how to drive the snow mobile and then we drove out to the wilderness before pausing in a snow covered field to light a fire and cook some sausages!
+We were given a brief lesson on how to steer the huskies and then we drove out to the wilderness before pausing in a snow covered field to light a fire and cook some sausages!

 As soon as we reached our break spot the Aurora’s made a slight appearance.
 The sight of the lights was an indescribable feeling.
 We were very lucky to see the lights and a few times throughout the tour.

 It costs 132€ per adult and 93€ per child.
-These costs include your snowmobile, the food and drink you consume during your break and your cold weather gear.
+These costs include the food and drink you consume during your break and your cold weather gear.

 They do offer extra liability insurance for 15€ per person but we did not take this as it seemed unnecessary, so make sure you ask a few questions before purchasing the extra insurance.